Updated November, 2019

 Our program spends significant time in three areas in Mexico – the states of Chiapas and Tlaxcala, and Mexico City.

 The US State Department reports the following for the state of Chiapas: “Exercise increased caution due to crime.
-U.S. government employees are encouraged to remain in tourist areas and are not permitted to use public transportation.
-U.S. government employees are permitted to drive during daylight only.
-There are no restrictions on U.S. government employees in tourist areas in Chiapas state, such as: Palenque, San Cristobal de las Casas, and Tuxtla Gutierrez.”
+There are no travel restrictions on U.S. government employees, which includes tourist areas in: Palenque, San Cristobal de las Casas, and Tuxtla Gutierrez.”

 Pursuant to this report and based on our own safety evaluation, we have not allowed nigh travel between San Cristobal and Palenque since 2014.
 Chiapas is a large state.
 Most of the increased crime occurs along the border with Guatemala and in the coastal region.
 Our students are based in San Cristobal de las Casas and spend significant time in the Zapatista cultural center of Oventic.
 Both are far from areas where increased crime has been reported.